-PSYC 225 Psychology of Abnormal Behavior (3)
+PSYC 225 Psychology of Abnormal Behavior 3 hours lecture

-Prerequisite: A minimum grade of 'C' in PSYC 100
+Prerequisite: A minimum grade of 'C' in PSYC 100 Transfer acceptability: CSU; UC C-ID PSY 120

 Identification and description of the various types of psychological abnormalities, deficiencies, and disorders which may interfere with a human individual's ability to cope with the demands of the surroundings.
 All of the major psychiatric categories will be covered as well as the types of personality problems which lead to domestic, social, and economic inadequacies, and in some instances, to difficulties with the law.